How to start a business in Finland

 Where can I find help to start my business in Finland?

 Other useful support can be found in the local chambers of commerce and business associations which operate near you.
-Ask others in your industry which organisations are worth joining before you pay any fees.
+Ask others in your industry which organizations are worth joining before you pay any fees.

 Once you’re in Finland and ready to get going, look for local networking events on sites such as Meetup, Eventful and Eventbrite.
 Here you can meet like minded people and build your customer and business contact book.